Simanti BanerjeeAssociate Professor

-Simanti teaches Environmental & Natural Resource Economics (AECN-NREE 265) at the undergraduate level and Behavioral & Experimental Economics (AECN 896-002) with Christopher Gustafson at the graduate level.
-Her instruction has benefited from teaching experiences in three different institutes in two different countries.
-She has set up the Experimental & Behavioral Economics Lab (EBEL) at UNL.
-If a UNL student is interested in participating in an economic experiment, they can register here or contact her (she always likes to hear from them!).
+I teach Environmental & Natural Resource Economics (AECN-NREE 265) at the undergraduate level and Behavioral & Experimental Economics (AECN 896-002) with Christopher Gustafson at the graduate level.
+My instruction has benefited from teaching experiences in three different institutes in two different countries.
+I have set up the Experimental & Behavioral Economics Lab (EBEL) at UNL.
+If a UNL student is interested in participating in an economic experiment, they can register here or contact me.

 Selected Peer Reviewed Publications